bondy-io/bondy_docs/docs/about/terms_and_policies.md

 ## Trademarks

-- "Leapsight" and "Bondy" are registered trademark of Leapsight Technologies Limited.
+- "Bondy" and "Leapsight" are registered trademarks of Leapsight Technologies Limited.
 - "Riak" is a registered trademark of Hillside (Technology) Limited.
 - "WAMP" is a trademark of Crossbar.io Technologies GmbH.